jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## Visual Studio Live Share is not supported

 [Visual Studio Live Share](https://marketplace.visualstudio.com/items?itemName=ms-vsliveshare.vsliveshare) is not supported.

+## The extension freezes when used with a network drive

+When your files are located inside a network drive such as `OneDrive`, you have to set [`latex-workshop.latex.watch.usePolling`](multi-file-projects#latex-workshoplatexwatchusePolling) to `true`.

 ## The directory ~/node_modules/ may cause errors